danmons/stop_complaining_about_youtube/README.md

 ## YouTube provided guide

 YouTube/Google have provided documentation.
 Read it.
-For example, their guides on recommended bitrates are listed here:
+For example, their guides on recommended codecs, containers, colours and bitrates are listed here:

 https://support.google.com/youtube/answer/1722171